Black Sand On Delaware Beaches

 Why is the sand black?

 Every coastal storm erodes the beaches, stirring and shifting the sand.
 The amount of sand that moves around is huge in some areas.
 Dark streaks or large patches of black sand collect along the beaches’ surface.
 It freaks people out, but it is supposed to be there.
 A combination of dense minerals such as, magnetite, and garnet create a purple, black or reddish sand.
-Heavier particles than the typical sand and settles on the top as the lighter sand washes out.
+Also known as Iron Sand.
+Heavier particles than the typical sand settles on the top as the lighter sand washes out.
 Eventually it will cover over again.

 Use a magnet on the black sand, the magnetite will stick.
 There are also very tiny diamonds in that black sand.
 Not typical Delaware diamonds, but real diamonds.